Sponsorship and grants for medical students

 Due to the number of applications we receive, we are sadly only able to contact those applicants who are successful in their submissions.

-Applications are also restricted to those studying to be doctors or nurses and we sadly do not accept applications from dental students, or other healthcare specialists.
+Applications are also restricted to those studying to be doctors or nurses and we sadly do not accept applications from dental students, students not enrolled at a UK institution or other healthcare specialists.

 Grants for electives